Undergraduate Research, Scholarship, and Creative Activities (URSCA)

 To support the University's mission to foster opportunities for student-faculty scholarship, the Honors College offers undergraduates the opportunity to apply for competitive funding to promote their research, scholarship, and creative activities.

-Applicant must be an undergraduate student in good standing with a minimum 3.00 GPA and enrolled full-time for the current semester AND the semester in which the research/creative activity is to be conducted: for summer awards students must be enrolled in at least one class.
+Applicants must be undergraduate students in good standing with a minimum 3.00 GPA and enrolled full-time for the current semester AND the semester in which the research/creative activity is to be conducted: for summer awards students must be enrolled in at least one class.
 Research must be completed and the summary reflection submitted to the Honors College prior to the end of the semester following the one for which the grant was awarded.

-Applications for the Fall 2014 cycle of funding are now open.
-Review the instructions in the form and make sure that you have your Faculty Sponsor review your proposal, as he or she will be required to submit an URSCA Faculty Sponsor Form in order for your proposal to be considered.
-If you would like to see samples of prior successful URSCA proposals, please click here.
-Note, while the samples are from summer proposals they have the essential ingredients of all good proposals - a clear project with a detailed timeline, a plan for publicizing the results of research, and specific plans for the funds to be disbursed.
+Note, while the samples (link above) are from summer proposals they have the essential ingredients of all good proposals - a clear project with a detailed timeline, a plan for publicizing the results of research, and specific plans for the funds to be awarded.

 All awards made by the University are first applied to a student’s account.
 If a student has a balance, then the award is applied to that balance.
 Award amounts not used to pay off a student’s balance will be refunded.
 Direct deposit is the recommended method for receiving a refund because it will allow students quicker access to their funds.